Maraviroc slows the progress of HIV infection. It is one of a number of medicines that you will need to take regularly.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Celsentri® 150 mg and 300 mg film-coated tablets; ViiV Healthcare UK Ltd, The electronic Medicines Compendium.
-Dated November 2015.
+Manufacturer's PIL, Celsentri® 25 mg, 75 mg, 150 mg and 300 mg film-coated tablets; ViiV Healthcare UK Ltd, The electronic Medicines Compendium.
+Dated March 2021.